 To have emergency contact information at our fingertips, we prepare emergency books for each program.
 Parents' work and cell phone numbers and email addresses are extremely useful, should we need to contact parents quickly.
 We therefore ask you to cooperate with our requests for parental contact information.
 We also need to know student flight itineraries.
 Our travel agent, Advantage Travel, informs us of group and individual flights they book for Dickinson programs.
-If you are arranging your own flight, please share your itinerary with us by uploading it to your online StudioAbroad application.
+If you are arranging your own flight, please share your itinerary with us by sending it to global@dickinson.edu.